What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 20. Rice pudding (kheer)Sweet, smooth, and culturally comforting

-Best Foods to Eat the First Week with Braces
+Best Foods to Eat in the First Week with Braces

 Here’s a breakdown of what to eat with braces the first week, categorized by meals and food types for easy planning.